Your 5 senses and all you feel through them is thanks to your sensory cortex function.

 The human brain is one of the most mysterious parts of the human body.
-Despite the fact that we know more about the brain than we knew twenty years ago, there is still so much more to be explored.
+Despite the fact that today we know more about the brain than ever, there is still so much more to be explored.

 What Is The Role Of The Sensory Cortex?